Create Arch Linux Live USB

 Download image and PGP signature

-From https://www.archlinux.org/download/.
-The preferred option is to download the image using bittorrent, so as to unburden the Arch servers.
+Download the latest Arch Linux image from https://www.archlinux.org/download/.
+The preferred option is to download the image using BitTorrent, in order not to burden the Arch servers unnecessarily.

 Verify downloaded image